vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 It is conceivable, nevertheless, that the territory over which King Indra(bala) and the Pān. ḍuvam. śins of Mekalā ruled may have included the region of the present-day Shahdol District.
 This rule is apparently attested by an inscription found in Malgā (Shahdol District) of a sāmanta Indrarāja, dating from his first year, issued from Man. ḍaka (EI XXXIII, 209–214).
 The father of this sāmanta is only designated as ‘king’ (ks.itipati).
 About this inscription A. M. Shastri 1987, 201 observed:

 As we have pointed out, in respect of general appearance, formal features, draft ing, the list of addresses of the royal order concerning the grant, the privileges bestowed on the grantee, the mode of recording the date as well as other matters, the Malgā Plates and the extant records of the Pān. ḍavas of Mekalā resemble each other very closely and, what is still more instructive, the scribes of these records were related to another as brothers [scil.
-Dron. āka (Malgā Plates) and Mihiraka (Bamhanī Plates), both sons of the goldsmith ¯Iśvara, H.T.B.].
+Dron. āka (Malgā Plates) and Mihiraka (Bamhanī Plates), both sons of the goldsmith Īśvara, H.T.B.].

 If the hypotheses of the identity of, on the one hand, samānta Indrarāja and mahāsamānta Indrabala, and of Indrabala and Bharatabala, on the other (above, n.
 14 on p.
 240), are correct, the following career could be envisaged: the young sāmanta Indrarāja of the Malgā Plates, feudatory chief in (northern) Mekalā, through his marriage with Lokaprakāśā, a princess from the house of Amara, feudatory chiefs in Kosalā (Prasannapur), worked himself up to the position of chief minister (sarvādhikārādhikr.ta) of the dominant regional ruler of his days, Sudevarāja of Sarabhapur, who entrusted him with the administra- ´ tion of the newly founded Srīpura. ´ 45 The mahāsāmanta of Srīpura had himself ´ called ‘Indrabalarāja’ in the Dhamatari Plates of Sudevarāja, Year 3 and in the Kauvatal Plates of Sudevarāja, Year 7.46